 Ready to show off your #BlackGirlMagic in the lab like Jannice?
 Jot down these notes: “Don’t be deterred by people who think you shouldn’t be an environmental scientist.
 If you’re interested in it, go for it.
 Try to get involved with something environmental related, or even start something yourself that could be more of an inclusive space for you to foster your interest with other people like you.
 Just be all you can be.”

-*Editor’s Note: Jannice graduated last month (May 2018)
+*Editor’s Note: Jannice graduated in May 2018

 It’s as if Kelsi Eccles was born to hold it down for the environment.
 No seriously, her birthday is the same day as Earth Day.